 Payment services integration

 Obviously, any e-Commerce website should have at least one payment option available.
-It’s platform doesn’t include that integrated feature.
-So, it should be integrated additionally.
-Depending on which exactly payment gateways you decide to use, the cost may vary.
+As its platform doesn’t include that integrated feature, it should be integrated additionally.
+The cost may vary depending on the specific payment gateways you decide to use.

 Number of pages

-As many your e-Store would have pages, as much you would pay for building it in all meanings.
+The more pages your e-Store is going to have, the more you will pay for building it in all meanings.
 More datastore, longer coding and testing process, more copywriting and SEO expenses on the server are required.

-Moreover, some agencies may set their charges according to how many pages the website planned to include.
+Moreover, some agencies may set their charges according to the quantity of pages you plan to include into the website.

-Any website in order to work correctly requires support and regular updates.
-Surely, larger and more complex websites’ maintenance is higher than of simple ones.
+Any website requires support and regular updates in order to work correctly.
+Surely, the price of larger and more complex websites’ maintenance is higher than of simple ones.

-Unfortunately, when e-Commerce website is done and maintenance of it fits, your expenses don’t end here.
-There are still some things you should pay for, to make e-Store done.
+Unfortunately, when an e-Commerce website is done and its maintenance fits, your expenses don’t end here.
+There are still some things you should pay for to make your e-Store done.

-Dispite integration cost and maintenance of payment services, most of them are likely to take additional fees for each transaction.
+Despite integration cost and maintenance of payment services, most of them are likely to take additional fees for each transaction.
 It may be a fixed or small percent of order value.
-Be attentive as fees would influence the profit you make for each sale.
+Be attentive as fees will influence the profit you make for each sale.